 Trality is a platform that allows anyone to benefit from the perks of automated trading.
 The VC-backed startup was founded in Vienna, Austria in 2019 and aims to give everyone the same advanced trading automation instruments that you see on Wall Street.

 Unfortunately, due to biological limitations, you are unable to react to the market 24/7 and that means you’re missing some of the best trading opportunities out there.
 Trality is solving that problem though by empowering you to fully automate your trading strategy in a matter of clicks and have a trading bot do your work for you - 24 hours a day.

 With Trality’s flexible and browser-based Python Code Editor, advanced users can develop cutting-edge bots.
 Make use of numpy, pandas and other popular libraries to seamlessly create any number of bots in a snap.Try the Code Editor for free!

-Trality supports high-speed backtesting with both of its tools so you can ensure your trading theories are sound before deploying your bots into the live trading world and the best part about all this is that it’s currently in beta and 100% free to use.
+Trality supports high-speed backtesting with both of its tools so you can ensure your trading theories are sound before deploying your bots into the live trading world and the best part about all this is that it’s 100% free to get started.